 But I REALLY wanted to see ‘the’ beach.

-Although there is very little development on the island, a ridiculous number of day trips are allowed to visit.
+Although there is very little development on the island, a ridiculous number of day trips were allowed to visit.
 Maya Bay was actually closed for four years to regenerate after years of overtourism and only reopened for tourism in early 2022.
 Hopefully, it will be managed more sustainably this time around.

 After my scary experience a few days previously on the Four Island Tour, I wasn’t so keen to get back on a long tail again so soon.

-The Koh Phi Phi Island tour would visit Maya Bay on Koh Phi Phi Leh, Bamboo Island and lastly, Koh Phi Phi Don.
+The Phi Phi Island tour would visit Maya Bay on Koh Phi Phi Leh, Bamboo Island, and lastly, Koh Phi Phi Don.
 I didn’t want to stay there but I was interested to see if it was as crazy as I had been told.

 We bounced across the waves, the iconic island looming large as we approached.
 Rounded limestone cliffs coated in green towered around us as we entered the calm waters of the bay.
 Other boats crowded the shore as we pulled up to the beach.
 THE BEACH!